keilerkonzept/poolswap/README.md

 ## Performance

-Here's a benchmark of `poolswap` against the three other concurrency patterns for updating shared data mentioned above:
+To illustrate the kind of scenario where `poolswap` is useful, here's a benchmark against three other concurrency patterns for updating shared data:

 1.  **`AtomicPtr` (Allocating):** A lock-free copy-on-write using `atomic.Pointer`.
 Reads are fast, but every update allocates a new object, creating GC pressure.
 2.  **`MutexAlloc` (Allocating):** A copy-on-write protected by a `sync.RWMutex`.
 Similar to `AtomicPtr`, it creates garbage on every update.